Demitsi/alx-low_level_programming/0x00-hello_world/README.md

-Create a script that compiles a files and creates a executable named file
+Write a C program that prints what is needed followed by a new line